-- 1. Identify multiple priority historic assets within your community.
-Inventories containing fewer than 5 assets may earn 5 points, those with 5-10 assets may earn 10 points, and those with more than 10 assets may earn 15 points.
+1. Identify multiple priority historic assets within your community and actions required to sustain their long-term viability.
 Actions should be specific to each asset listed.
-Please include a short description of each location, and note if the location is privately or municipally owned.
-Assets may include: (up to 15 points)
+Please include a short description of each location and note if the location is privately or municipally owned.
+(10 points)

-- o Historic buildings,

-- o Parks.

-- o Natural resources,

-- o View-sheds,

-- Public spaces,

-- o Stone walls,

-- Other